wwcomsswww/Goliath-stealer/README.md

-The-MALWARE-Repo
-A repository full of malware and ransomware samples.
+this is a repository full of malwares made by me